kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/control-plane-flags.md

 [API reference pages](https://godoc.org/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2#ClusterConfiguration).

 {{< note >}}
-You can get a starting point ClusterConfiguration by running `kubeadm config print init-defaults` and saving the output to a file of your choice.
+You can generate a `ClusterConfiguration` object with default values by running `kubeadm config print init-defaults` and saving the output to a file of your choice.
 {{< /note >}}

 {{% /capture %}}